George Breen

 George Thomas Breen (July 19, 1935 – November 9, 2019) was an American Hall of Fame competition swimmer, four-time Olympic medalist in freestyle events, and world record-holder in three events.
-After retiring as a swimmer, he became a swim coach at the University of Pennsylvania from 1966-1982 and later the Jersey Wahoos Swim Club.
+After retiring as a swimmer, he worked as a swim coach at the University of Pennsylvania in 1966–1982 and later the Jersey Wahoos Swim Club.

 Early life

 Breen was born in Buffalo, New York.
 He was a champion rower for Bishop Timon High School in Buffalo, and the West Side Rowing Club.